perwin/pyimfit/docs/overview.rst

            imfitter.AIC   # corresponding Akaike Information Criterion value imfitter.BIC   # corresponding Bayesian Information Criterion value

 3.A.
-Get the best-fit parameter values in the form of a 1D numpy array:
+Get the best-fit parameter values in the form of a 1D NumPy array:

 ::

             bestfit_parameters = imfit_fitter.getRawParameters()

 3.B.
-Get the 1-sigma uncertainties on the best-fit parameter values in the form of a 1D numpy array.
+Get the 1-sigma uncertainties on the best-fit parameter values in the form of a 1D NumPy array.
 Note that these are only produced if the default Levenberg-Marquardt solver was used, and are fairly crude estimates that should be used with caution.
 A somewhat better approach might be to do `bootstrap resampling <./bootstrap.html>`__, or even `use